vikrantmehta123/iitm-pdsa-leet-code/Graphs-BFS, DFS, Topological Sorting/Questions.md

                     # Reduce the indegree of each adjacent of the removed item by 1
                     items_indegree[adj_vertex] = items_indegree[adj_vertex] - 1

-                    # If after reducing the degree of adjacent item, it becomes zero then insert it into the items queue
+                    # Add items to items deque if their indegree becomes zero
                     if items_indegree[adj_vertex] == 0 and group[adj_vertex] == curr_grp:
                         items_queue.append(adj_vertex)